gencGrudaAlsterspree/laravel-database-refactors/README.md

     },
 ```

-If your `classmap` has an older structure like:
+If your `classmap` has an older structure as shown below, please update to the latest [`classmap`](https://github.com/laravel/laravel/blob/a70a982cb19e2a623e59964a247562826c487f9e/composer.json#L20) (since Laravel 5.5) structure shown above.

 ```
     "autoload": {